mconlon17/simple-vivo-book/The-Pump-Definition-File.md

 1. The course is "reused" by the closure to define a second path from the TeacherRole to the course.
 See the column_def for the first path.
 2. The first step in the path is through the instructor.
-The object needs a name as an intermediate.
 3. The instructor step in the path does not need a qualifier.
 It is coming from the row entity and there is only one entity that has the predicate relationship to the row entity.